RedBrickBurrito/GoLang-Blockchain/README.md

 # GoLang-Blockchain
-Blockchain written in Go usin Proof of Work.
+Blockchain written in Go using Proof of Work.